 - Terraform + Packer make the whole thing reproducible.
 Tear it down and rebuild it in minutes.

-The full code, including Terraform configs, Packer template, Helm values, and the post-deploy script, is in the hetzner_k8s/ directory.
+The full code, including Terraform configs, Packer template, GitOps manifests, and the ArgoCD app-of-apps setup, is in the hetzner_k8s/ directory.

 Cost breakdown